What is specdriven?

 npx specdriven add

-npx specdriven add skill code-reviewer -a claude-code
+npx specdriven add nextjs-saas -a claude-code

-# Install a spec for Cursor, globally
+# Install for Cursor, globally

-specdriven find <kind> [query] # Search by partial name
+specdriven find [query] # Search by partial name

-specdriven list <kind> # Browse alphabetically, 20 per page
+specdriven list # Browse alphabetically, 20 per page

-specdriven remove <kind> <slug> # UninstallFlags
+specdriven remove <slug> # UninstallFlags

 | Flag | Description |